-Daytrana should be given cautiously to patients with a history of drug dependence or alcoholism.
+DAYTRANA should be given cautiously to patients with a history of drug dependence or alcoholism.
 Chronic abusive use can lead to marked tolerance and psychological dependence with varying degrees of abnormal behavior.

-- INDICATIONS AND USAGE -
+INDICATIONS AND USAGE-

-- Daytrana is a CNS stimulant indicated for the treatment of Attention Deficit Hyperactivity Disorder (ADHD).
-(1) - Children (ages 6-12): the efficacy of Daytrana in ADHD was established in two 7-week controlled trials in children (1) - Adolescents (ages 13-17): the efficacy of Daytrana in ADHD was established in one 7-week, controlled study in adolescents (1)
+- DAYTRANA is a central nervous system (CNS) stimulant indicated for the treatment of Attention Deficit Hyperactivity Disorder (ADHD).
+(1) - Children (ages 6-12): the efficacy of DAYTRANA in ADHD was established in two 7-week controlled trials in children (1) - Adolescents (ages 13-17): the efficacy of DAYTRANA in ADHD was established in one 7-week, controlled study in adolescents (1)

--DOSAGE AND ADMINISTRATION -
+DOSAGE AND ADMINISTRATION -

 - The recommended starting dose for patients new to or converting from another formulation of methylphenidate is 10 mg.
-(2) - Daytrana should be applied to the hip area (using alternating sites) 2 hours before an effect is needed and should be removed 9 hours after application.
-Daytrana may be removed earlier than 9 hours if a shorter duration of effect is desired or late day side effects appear.
+(2) - DAYTRANA should be applied to the hip area (using alternating sites) 2 hours before an effect is needed and should be removed 9 hours after application.
+DAYTRANA may be removed earlier than 9 hours if a shorter duration of effect is desired or late day side effects appear.
 (2) - Dosage should be titrated to effect.
 Dose titration, final dosage, and wear time should be individualized according to the needs and response of the patient.
 (2) - Patients should be advised to follow the full instructions for patch use provided in the Medication Guide.
 (17)

-DOSAGE FORMS AND STRENGTHS -
+DOSAGE FORMS AND STRENGTHS